 So Alex is going out on a limb and saying this is Muslim terrorists and they were abetted by the government and probably blew themselves up in the car.

-All of these predictions completely wrong.
+All of these predictions, completely wrong.

-His deep research that he does is like, every time it's stuff like this.
+He's like, every time it's stuff like this.

 And it's not.